 1) Structural

-Structural lipids form complex complexes with proteins and carbohydrates, of which the membranes of the cell and cellular structures are built, and participate in a variety of processes in the cell.
+Structural lipids form complex complexes with proteins and carbohydrates, from which the membranes of cells and cellular structures are built, and participate in a variety of processes occurring in the cell.

 2) Spare (energy)

-Reserve lipids (mainly fats) are the body's energy reserve and are involved in metabolic processes.
-In plants, they accumulate mainly in fruits and seeds, in animals and fish, in subcutaneous adipose tissues and tissues surrounding internal organs, as well as in the liver, brain and nervous tissues.
-Their content depends on many factors (species, age, nutrition, etc.) and in some cases amounts to 95-97% of all lipids released.
+Reserve lipids (mainly fats) are the body's energy reserve and participate in metabolic processes.
+In plants they accumulate mainly in fruits and seeds, in animals and fish - in subcutaneous fatty tissues and tissues surrounding internal organs, as well as liver, brain and nervous tissues.
+Their content depends on many factors (type, age, nutrition, etc.) and in some cases accounts for 95-97% of all secreted lipids.

-Caloric content of carbohydrates and proteins: ~ 4 kcal / gram.
+Calorie content of carbohydrates and proteins: ~ 4 kcal/gram.

-The advantage of fat as an energy reserve, in contrast to carbohydrates, is hydrophobicity - it is not associated with water.
-This ensures the compactness of fat reserves - they are stored in anhydrous form, taking up a small volume.
-On average, a person's supply of pure triacylglycerols is approximately 13 kg.
+The advantage of fat as an energy reserve, unlike carbohydrates, is its hydrophobicity - it is not associated with water.
+This ensures compactness of fat reserves - they are stored in anhydrous form, occupying a small volume.
+The average person's supply of pure triacylglycerols is approximately 13 kg.
 These reserves could be enough for 40 days of fasting under conditions of moderate physical activity.
-For comparison: the total reserves of glycogen in the body is approximately 400 grams; when starving, this amount is not enough even for one day.
+For comparison: total reserves glycogen in the body - approximately 400 g; when fasting, this amount is not enough even for one day.

 3) Protective